 Clarins is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Clarins does not test on animals.
 Clarins Research uses alternate testing methods and the latest advances in non-animal safety testing to ensure product excellence.
 Some countries where Clarins is sold require animal testing on all imported cosmetics as part of their regulatory safety process.“

 Clarins is not owned by a parent company that tests on animals.

 Yes, Clarins is available for sale in countries with mandatory animal testing.
 This means that their products were likely tested on animals.